kiwidreamz/Premier-League-Team-Quiz/README.md

 The way I've implemented this is that I have a database with a list of all Premier League teams, except some teams that get relegated often and I've given them a score, whose default value is zero.

-Every team has a unique id representing it and I have also paired every answer to each question with a list of ids.
+Every team has a unique id representing it and I have also paired every answer to each question with a list of IDs.

 As you start taking the quiz, you'll be asked a wide range of questions, whose main target is to gauge what kind of person you are and to find some personality traits.